NityasriSuresh/Smart-Plant-Caring/README.md

 # Smart Plant Caring

-This project builds a smart plant care system using IoT for urban environments.
-ESP32 microcontroller with sensors monitor soil moisture and temperature, automatically controlling a water pump based on user-defined soil threshold setting.
-The Blynk IoT platform allows remote monitoring and control via a mobile app, displaying real-time data and enabling manual pump control and threshold slider.
-Users can receive alerts and see emoji-based plant health indicators.
-This system automates plant care and merges technology with traditional practices, promoting user engagement.
+In this project a smart plant caring system using Internet of Things (IoT) technology was developed.
+The system leverages ESP32-based microcontroller integrated with sensors to monitor critical plant health parameters such as soil moisture and temperature.
+It automatically controls a water pump based on user-defined soil mositure threshold to maintain optimal plant health.
+The plant's well being can be visualized by the emojis displayed on the TFT screen.
+The system utilizes the Blynk IoT platform to enable remote monitoring and control through a mobile app.
+Users can view real-time sensor data, adjust settings like soil moisture thresholds,manually control the water pump  and receive alerts for specific plant conditions.
+The application uses Wi-Fi for communication, providing a convenient way to manage plant care.